mrbrandao/dkweechat/README.md

 - _Just place a filed called dkweechat.tar.gz on the root folder of this project and it will be restored with command ```./setup.sh restore```._
 _This restore will only work for files backuped by the command ```setup.sh bkp``` ._

-**How run without auto restore?**
+**How run without auto restore from scratch?**

-- _Just remove file dkweechat.tar.gz from main root folder of this project._
+- _Just remove file dkweechat.tar.gz from main root folder of this project, run ```docker-compose down; docker volume rm weechat```, then run setup again.

 ## Requirements ##